FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git pull
 ```
-If you wish to use existing local files and directories instead, you can create a local repository instead for the current directory (you should include a README.md if there are no existing files in this directory, and also again for good practice):
+If you wish to use existing local files and directories instead, you can create a local repository for the current directory (include a README.md if there are no existing files in this directory, and also again for good practice):
 ```
-echo "# test" >> README.md
+echo "# test" >> README.md - this creates a README file containing a simple test comment
 git init
 ```
 Repositories can be created in other folders by doing ```git init [folder name]```.
 The command creates a .git folder and thus the git repository in the target directory.

-Be aware that a branch is just a reference to a commit, and so a branch is not made when the repo is initialised, but only when a commit has been made: the README.md file could be very useful for testing and committing as seen below!
 ## Making changes
 Now that a repository has been created, navigate to it and make changes to any files in this directory as you see fit.
 Then add all files to be staged (individually or all by using -A), and save changes to the branch by committing.
 ```